Winning Strategies: Your Best Likelihood of Success Within a Small Claims Court Case | Pollock Paralegal

 For Your Best Likelihood to Succeed in Small Claims Court Be Sure:

-• To learn the proper procedures as per the Rules of the Small Claims Court including the requirements for preparing official forms and the various rules regarding the disclosure of evidence documents, among various other concerns;
+• To learn the procedural law known as the Rules of the Small Claims Court including the proper way to complete the various official forms, the rules regarding evidence disclosure deadlines, among other things;

 • To obtain the best quality evidence, such as an expert witness report, among other things, as may be applicable, as proof of the facts that must be established as per the law specific to the relevant legal issues;